Education Loan Takeover: Process, Benefits & Eligibility

 3. Strong Credit Profile

-A good credit score is essential; for example, the minimum CIBIL score for an education loan in SBI is typically 650–700, while a score above 700 significantly improves approval chances and helps secure lower interest rates.
+A good CIBIL score is essential.
+For SBI and other public-sector banks, the typical minimum CIBIL score is 650–700, while a score above 700 significantly improves approval chances and helps secure lower interest rates (as of 2025-26; subject to change).

 4. Stable Income or Employment Proof (if applicable)